 Key Points

-- Negatives: east side can be a bit overwhelming for kids
+- Negatives: east side can be a bit overwhelming for kids.

-Our top hotel picks in Shinjuku are
+My top hotel picks in Shinjuku are:

-Kimpton Shinjuku
+Kimpton Shinjuku.

-Sotetsu Fresa Inn Higashi Shinjuku
+Sotetsu Fresa Inn Higashi Shinjuku.

-Mimaru Tokyo Shinjuku West
+Mimaru Tokyo Shinjuku West.

 You may also want to check out the Hundred Stay Tokyo Shinjuku, which offers great family rooms at amazingly reasonable rates.